Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 {{ RESIDENCE_PERMIT_WAIT_TIME }} after your *Ausländerbehörde* appointment, you get 2 letters:[^7]

 1. **The eID activation code**
     This letter arrives first.
-Save it for later.
-You need it to [activate the eID function](/guides/eid-online-ausweisfunktion) of your residence permit.
+It has a PIN and a PUK to [activate the eID function](/guides/eid-online-ausweisfunktion) of your residence permit.
+You will need this later.
 2. **Your residence permit**
-    Around 2 weeks later, you receive your residence permit, or an invitation to collect your it at the *Ausländerbehörde*.
+    2 to 4 weeks later, you receive your residence permit, or an invitation to collect your it at the *Ausländerbehörde*.[^30]

 If you had a German residence permit for over 3 years, you might get an unrestricted residence permit.
 It lets you do any type of work you want.
 For example, you can switch jobs, go to university or open a restaurant.
 You don't need permission from the *Ausländerbehörde* to do different things.